 > Work on D.B.O.T policy.

-> Focus on detailed basic engineering design, building projects & operational tasks, sustainability, etc.
+> Focus on DED, building projects & operational tasks, sustainability, etc.

 WTL-C&RE World